 In most sports, let’s face it, success revolves around winning.
 In U.S Sports we always see statistics like an 11-4 season or an 8-8 season or a 4-11 season (with the first number representing the wins).

 In the NRL, the season just completed, which teams were successful?
-Here, we must look at how different teams view it or view success.
+Here, we must look at how different teams view success.

 Agree or disagree.
 Teams that didn’t make the 8 were unsuccessful.
 That means that using this definition 9 teams were unsuccessful.
 Where they?
-We could argue that teams like The Broncos or Warriors were because in 2023 they made the top 8, and in fact Broncos were beaten in the final by Penrith (by 2 points).
+We could argue that teams like the Broncos or Warriors were because in 2023 they made the top 8 (in fact the Broncos were beaten in the final by Penrith by 2 points).
 Or Parramatta, who were fighting for the wooden spoon, but didn’t get it, who also played in the top 8 in 2023 – Successful or unsuccessful?

 What about injuries?
 Do critics take this into consideration?
 Not usually.

-Three NRL coaches have been sacked.
-Broncos who finished 12th, Eels 15th and Rabbitohs 16th
+Three NRL coaches were sacked.
+The Broncos who finished 12th, the Eels 15th and the Rabbitohs 16th

 Let’s move on to the Wallabies.
 Three coaches in three years.
 Why?
 I can’t really answer that, but it is what it is.
 Obviously, it has a lot do with winning.
 This year, a new coach wins over a sub strength Wales ranking 11th in world, then beats Georgia (12th), and then 5 losses out of 6.
 (Two against The Springboks (2nd), two against the All Blacks (3rd) and 1 win, 1 loss against Pumas (6th)).
-We haven’t beaten a team ranked above us and we head to Northern Spring Tour where we play Ireland (1st) England (5th) Scottland (7th) and Wales (11th).
+We haven’t beaten a team ranked above us and we head to the Northern Spring Tour where we play Ireland (1st), England (5th), Scottland (7th), and Wales (11th).
 I ask what will be a successful tour?
 Win all 4?
 Win 3 out of 4?
-Win 2 out of 2?
-Or 1 or just play well and be competitive.
+Win 2 out of 4?
+Or just play well and be competitive.
 Personally, I believe we must gauge success on beating teams ranked higher than us.
 This has only happened once 20-19 vs Pumas who the next week put 67 points on us, mainly in the second half.

 - John Eales 1999 (also player in 1991 success)